tamermint/repticle/README.md

 - Reputation graph will help you import a network-graph of value from your interactions with these services which will assist you in creating use-case specific validation services

-- To start : npm run dev if you have npm installed otherwise yarn install npm then copy over all files to local machine directory then npm install npm run dev
+- To start : node server.js

 - Live Link : https://reputation-token.onrender.com